Mature Masculine

 This is not control.
 The Elder blesses and releases.
 He confirms readiness and steps back.
 His job is to launch, not hold.
 The blessing frees the young man to become what he is.

 The Rebel withholds blessing—he never got it himself.
-The Muggle cannot bless because he doesn't believe his words carry weight.
-The mature Elder knows his blessing may be the most important gift he gives.
+The Bystander cannot bless because he doesn't believe his words carry weight.
+The Mature Elder knows his blessing may be the most important gift he gives.

 Living as the Elder

 The Elder approaches life with dignity and responsibility.
 He knows his place in the larger scheme.
-Neither arrogant nor self-deprecating—confident in his abilities and authority.
+Neither arrogant nor self-deprecating, he is confident in his abilities and authority.

-He finds satisfaction in seeing his realm flourish.
-He fulfills his responsibility to past and future generations.
+He finds satisfaction in seeing his realm flourish and his responsibility to generations fulfilled.
 His fulfillment comes from service, not self-aggrandizement.
 The Elder measures success by what lasts after him, not what he possesses today.

 As the King's King, the Elder bridges the realm to the Great Father.
 He is the living connection between earthly authority and its divine origin.
 Through him, sovereignty flows from its ultimate source.